open-education-hub/essentials-security/data-representation/index.md

 1155bd70728d5dc0e1856f7742621d94  -
 ```

+2. Getting the hash of a text using 'Python'

 We can see that by adding, changing or deleting a character from the text, radically changes the hash:
 ```bash
 root@kali:~$ echo -n "Random plaintextt" | md5sum